 ||Pointer containing new additional factors, with standardized levels|

 ||Full list of identifiers generated from the individuals and parents|

 In the analysis of animal and plant breeding experiments it may be interesting to take account of the parentage of the animals or genotypes.
 This pedigree information is specified by three factors, one that identifies the individuals for which data are available, and two others that indicate their male parents and their female parents (if available).
 This information can be used to generate a sparse inverse relationship matrix that can be used by

 VSTRUCTURE to define a correlation model of the individual (or animal) effects for use in a

-VPEDIGREE, however, can only use the levels to match the male and female factors with the individuals, those levels must be in ascending order, and the parents must be defined in the individuals factor before their offspring.
-So
+VPEDIGREE needs to standardize the factors so that the levels and labels of the individual male and female factors match, and that the levels are in ascending order, with the parents defined in the individuals factor before their offspring.
+Otherwise

-OTHERFACTORS parameter allows you to specify a pointer containing additional factors, involving the individuals in the pedigree, that may be needed in the
+OTHERFACTORS parameter can specify a pointer containing additional factors, involving the individuals in the pedigree, that may also be needed in the

 FREPRESENTATION option indicates whether the factor values are to be matched by their levels (the default) or their labels.
 If the

 FEMALEPARENTS factors are being matched by levels, and the number corresponding to each level needs to be redefined, the factors will be given labels to help identify the original values.
 If